-As the person responsible for keeping up the lab's Lisp Machine, Stallman was incensed.
+As the person responsible (with help from Greenblatt for the first couple of months) for keeping up the lab's Lisp Machine system, Stallman was incensed.
+The Symbolics hackers had left the system code with hundreds of half-made changes that caused errors.
 Viewing this announcement as an "ultimatum," he retaliated by disconnecting Symbolics' microwave communications link to the laboratory.
-He then vowed never to work on a Symbolics machine and pledged his immediate allegiance to LMI.
-"The way I saw it, the AI Lab was a neutral country, like Belgium in World War I," Stallman says.
+He then vowed never to work on a Symbolics machine, and pledged to continue the development of MIT's system so as to defend LMI from Symbolics.
+"The way I saw it, the AI Lab was a neutral country, like Belgium in World War II," Stallman says.
 "If Germany invades Belgium, Belgium declares war on Germany and sides with Britain and France."